squarcleconsulting/ukrefimpactmined/README.md

 ---------------------------------------------------
 # Usage

-These codes were tested on OSX 10.13.6 and Ubuntu 16.04.5 LTS.
+These codes were tested on OSX 10.13.6, Ubuntu 16.04.5 LTS (with support from [Nectar Cloud](https://nectar.org.au/)), and R under 3.5.
 They had not been tested on Windoze machine but you may be able to run them with cygwin installed.

 master.sh is the master shell script for running (1) refimpact/refimpact.R, (2) stmBase-nostem/stmBase-nostem.R, and (3) stmManyTop/stmManyTop.R sequentially.
-Because of licencing restriction on the [UK Impact Case Studies](http://impact.ref.ac.uk/CaseStudies/Terms.aspx), we cannot redistribute these case studies.
-Bewarned that (3) will take approximately 5 days to complete.
-Also note that there are dependencies on (1), (2) and (3).
+Because of licencing restriction on the [UK Impact Case Studies](http://impact.ref.ac.uk/CaseStudies/Terms.aspx), we cannot redistribute the underlying case studies.
+Also bewarned that (3) will take approximately 5 days to complete.
+Also note that there are dependencies on (1), (2) and (3) - (3) depends on (2) depends on (1).

 ### Download the Whole Collection
 By default, refimpact.R assumes that the user has manually downloaded the entire collection and saved the file in ukrefimpact/inputs/ImpactOnly.csv.
-Do the following to download the collection:
+Follow the instruction below to download the whole collection:

 - Go to [UK Impact Case Studies](http://impact.ref.ac.uk/CaseStudies/Terms.aspx) and click “See all case studies”
 - Scroll down and click “None selected”